krp312/ace-pomodoro/README.md

-_10/17/2018: Currently trying to fix all that is (sadly) broken with this project.
-I mostly contributed on the backend, but it's the frontend that's causing issues._
+10/17/2018: Currently trying to fix all that is (sadly) broken with this project.
+I mostly contributed on the backend, but it's the frontend that's causing issues.

-_Best,

-Kris_
+-Kris

 # Ace Pomodoro